Marci Smith Recovery & Beyond

 This is one of the most difficult decisions of a caregiver, deciding whether or not their actions are enabling their loved one to continue to use.
 To someone in Marci’s situation, who’s drug and alcohol use was perpetuated by her fear of rejection and deep rooted feelings of isolation and loneliness, she didn’t feel her grandmother was enabling her.
 She felt her grandmother simply cared for her and loved her.
 She was the one person who wasn’t going to turn her away, to give up on her.
 When her grandmother did cut off her housing and money, Marci almost gave up on herself.
 In her mind, she thought, “What’s the point?
 I have no one, so why would I stop using.”

 Marci was 25 years old when she got clean for the first time.
 She had a lot to learn and a long way to go, having used from the age of eight.
 At 25, she didn’t know who she was or what she wanted to do with the rest of her life.
-She was still miserable and she still felt alone.
+She was still miserable, and she still felt alone.
 In many ways, she was still a child, a child that would end up giving birth to a baby girl of her own.
 A child who made the brave decision to give up her daughter for adoption.
 Marci grew up feeling rejected by a mother who wasn’t ready to parent, and she wanted more for her daughter.
-She knew she was capable to love her daughter but knew also that she didn’t have the resources or the means, at that point, to give her a life she deserved.
+She knew she was capable of loving her daughter but knew also that she didn’t have the resources or the means, at that point, to give her a life she deserved.

 In many ways, it was this event that propelled Marci to take action.